The expected outcome of this course is that healthcare professionals will apply methods of management of Alzheimer's disease and other dementias

 Simplifying task, developing routines and providing proper rest reduces the incidence of behavior problems.
 Structured games and activities reduce behavior problems.
 Re-assuring an upset patient, repeating instructions as needed and redirecting the agitated persons reduces agitation.
 Sensory deprivation exacerbates the disease process and assuring that they can see (glasses on) and hear (hearing aids in) helps in reducing behavioral problems.

 A behavior chart can be used by loved ones of patients with dementia to help understand what triggers behavior problems.
-Recording activities, medications, the people present, and the corresponding behaviors identifies patterns to help loved ones understand what agitates the patient.
-The behavior chart does not need to be filled out every day but it should be filled out if there is a change in behavior, a few days before a doctor's appointment, or after a medication change.
+Recording activities, drugs, the people present, and the corresponding behaviors identifies patterns to help loved ones understand what agitates the patient.
+The behavior chart does not need to be filled out every day, but it should be filled out if there is a change in behavior, a few days before a doctor's appointment, or after a drug change.

 The behavior chart has six columns.
 The first column is where the time is recorded.
 The next column is where the activity that the patient is doing at that given time is recorded.
 Examples of activities include: sleeping, talking on the phone (and with whom), interacting with people, watching television (be specific about which show), eating, or shopping.
 The next column is to record the people who are around.
 Certain people can make patients much more irritable and filling out this column may reveal specific people that increase agitation.
-The next column is a place to record when medications for dementia are taken.
-This may demonstrate a pattern such as behaviors are much worse 6 hours after taking the medication prescribed for behaviors control.
-These patterns are important to recognize as they can affect the way doctors prescribe medications.
+The next column is a place to record when drugs for dementia are taken.
+This may demonstrate a pattern such as behaviors are much worse 6 hours after taking the drug prescribed for behaviors control.
+These patterns are important to recognize as they can affect the way doctors prescribe drugs.
 The last column is a place for any miscellaneous comments.

 The first drug developed, tacrine (Cognex), is rarely used today.
 Its dosing schedule is inconvenient (four times a day) and it has an adverse side effect profile including hepatotoxicity, nausea, and diarrhea.

 Donepezil (Aricept), a drug dosed once a day, has been shown to decrease memory loss and functional decline.
 It is indicated for mild, moderate and severe dementia.
 Side effects include nausea, nightmares, headache, dizziness, vomiting, and diarrhea.
 Less commonly bradycardia and syncope can occur.
-Side effects are more common when this drug is started and dissipate as the body gets used to the medication.
+Side effects are more common when this drug is started and dissipate as the body gets used to the drug.